Linguistics in science fiction: Whorf and science fiction

-A character in Roger Zelazny’s This Moment of the Storm proceeded to explore this further:

 This came to suggest that language influenced the naming of places (similar to gender assignments seen in Spanish nouns), an example of language constraining our perception of reality.

 In ‘’Science and Linguistics’’, Whorf stated that:

 Whorf’s principle of linguistic relativity was very much used as material for science fiction novels.
 For example, it appeared in Philip José Farmer’s Prometheus, in which the protagonist, at one point, suggested teaching different groups of aliens different languages, to test the Whorf hypothesis.